Zelenskyy culminates Washington visit with a White House pledge of $128m

 The US Congress itself has approved aid amounting to over $113bn.
 But the last time Congress voted on an aid package was in December — and control of the House of Representatives has since switched hands, from Democrats to Republicans.

-Nevertheless, Biden has called on Congress to approve an additional $24bn for Ukraine aid, a request that some Republicans, particularly on the far right, have baulked at.
+Nevertheless, Biden has called on Congress to approve an additional $24bn for Ukraine aid, a request that Republicans, particularly on the far right, have baulked at.

 Some have called instead to slash funding for Ukraine, in favour of domestic priorities and limited government spending.